 John Saleska was named the Men's Soccer head coach prior to the 2019 season.
 He previously served as the lead assistant coach with the team from 2015-2018.

 In his inaugural year as head coach, the Falcons went 13-5-1 overall and made the NACC Tournament.

 After spending time with both the Men's and Women's programs for several seasons, John Saleska transitioned to a role just with the Concordia University Wisconsin Men's Soccer program in 2015, serving as the lead assistant to his father, Tom.

-The move to have Saleska work with just the men's program has certainly paid dividends.
-The Falcons have won two NACC Regular Season Championships over the past three seasons, posting 9-1 league records in both 2015 and 2017.
+The move to have Saleska work with just the men's program certainly paid dividends.
+The Falcons won two NACC Regular Season Championships in three seasons, posting 9-1 league records in both 2015 and 2017.

 Saleska was hired as the full-time Director of Soccer Operations for both the men's and women's soccer programs in March 2012 before transitioning to being an assistant with just the men's program in 2015.
 He previously served as the graduate assistant coach and played four years for the Falcons, three as the starting right back.
 His playing resume includes three-consecutive conference championships and back-to-back second round appearances in the NCAA Tournament.
 Prior to that, he was a three-year varsity defender at West Bend East High School and part of that school's first-ever Little 10 championship squad.
 He most recently played for FC Brewers in the Majors division of the Wisconsin Adult Soccer Association.